top of page

 Buyer Beware applies and the buyer must carry out relevant searches, surveys and inspections.
 However, if you give misleading information you will still be liable for any losses the buyer suffers and can prove.
 This is called misrepresentation in legal proceedings.

-It is best to have your house in order before you agree an offer, to enable you to complete quickly!
+It is best to have your house in order before you agree an offer.
+This will enable you to complete quickly!

 DOCUMENTATION REQUIRED INCLUDES: